 Surgical methods used to remove cataracts include:

-Using an ultrasound probe to break up the lens for removal.
-During a procedure called phacoemulsification (fak-o-e-mul-sih-fih-KAY-shun), your surgeon makes a tiny incision in the front of your eye (cornea) and inserts a needle-thin probe into the lens substance where the cataract has formed.
+Using an ultrasound probe to break up the lens for removal, called phacoemulsification.
+During phacoemulsification (fak-o-e-mul-sih-fih-KAY-shun), your surgeon makes a tiny incision in the front of your eye, called the cornea.
+A needle-thin probe is then inserted into the lens where the cataract has formed.

-Making an incision in the eye and removing the lens in one piece.
-A less frequently used procedure called extracapsular cataract extraction requires a larger incision than that used for phacoemulsification.
-Through this larger incision your surgeon uses surgical tools to remove the front capsule of the lens and the cloudy portion of your lens comprising the cataract.
+Making an incision in the eye and removing the lens in one piece, called extracapsular cataract extraction.
+Extracapsular cataract extraction is used less frequently.
+This is because it requires a larger incision than that used for phacoemulsification.
+Through this larger incision your surgeon uses tools to remove the front capsule of the lens and the cloudy lens.
 The very back capsule of your lens is left in place to serve as a place for the artificial lens to rest.

 This procedure may be performed if you have certain eye complications.
 With the larger incision, stitches are required.